Electric-Coin-Company/zashi-android/docs/CI.md

  * Deploy - Work in progress.
 On merge to the main branch, a release build is automatically deployed.
 Concurrency limits are in place, to ensure that only one release deployment can happen at a time.

 ## Setup
-When forking this repository, some secrets need to be defined to set up new continuous integration builds.
+When forking this repository, some variables/secrets need to be defined to set up new continuous integration builds.

-The secrets passed to GitHub Actions then map to Gradle properties set up within our build scripts.
+The variables/secrets passed to GitHub Actions then map to Gradle properties set up within our build scripts.
 Necessary secrets are documented at the top of each GitHub workflow yml file, as well as reiterated here.

 To enhance security, [OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-google-cloud-platform) is used to generate temporary access tokens for each build.

 ### Pull request
+* Variables
+    * `FIREBASE_TEST_LAB_PROJECT` - Firebase Test Lab project name.
+* Secrets
     * `EMULATOR_WTF_API_KEY` - API key for [Emulator.wtf](https://emulator.wtf)
-* `FIREBASE_TEST_LAB_PROJECT` - Firebase Test Lab project name.
     * `FIREBASE_TEST_LAB_SERVICE_ACCOUNT` - Email address of Firebase Test Lab service account.
     * `FIREBASE_TEST_LAB_WORKLOAD_IDENTITY_PROVIDER` - Workload identity provider to generate temporary service account key.

 The Pull Request workflow supports testing of the app and libraries with both Emulator.wtf and Firebase Test Lab.
 By default, Emulator.wtf is used for library instrumentation tests, while Firebase Test Lab is used for a robo test.